simplicitesoftware/docs/content/CTG_50_docs/CTG_50_ui/LSN_20_search-syntax/search-syntax.md

 - Search pages of the generic web UI (for non assisted search fields)
 - Data access interfaces (that can be used as extrenal data source in office software like Microsoft Office&reg;)
-- Web services (XML/SOAP and JSON/REST)
+- Web services (JSON/REST and legacy XML/SOAP)
 - Raw data services

 Advanced search syntax